On 27 April 2018, Nick Harris, director of HD Property Services, discovered that thieves had broken into his service van.

 6. Mark your tools

 While this tactic may not keep thieves from making off with your tools, it can help in the recovery of the lost items.
-Van Accessories offers a helpful article on various methods for marking your tools, from painting them hot pink to engraving them with a code.
+Vehicle Accessories offers a helpful article on various preventative methods, including marking your tools, from painting them hot pink to engraving them with a code.

 Big tip: Be sure to mark your tools in a visible place, but also somewhere hard to find.
 That way, even if the thief sands down your engraving or peels off your electrical tape, you can still prove the tools are yours if they're recovered by the police.